 You may be surprised to learn that not all Bibles and Bible verses sound exactly the same.
 This is because the Bible wasn’t written in English, but in Hebrew, Greek and Aramaic.

 The first English version of the Bible was the King James Bible published in 1611 and funded by a king of England.
 Like most things written in the 1600s it can be a bit difficult for a modern reader to understand, but may be familiar to you if you’ve heard the Bible quoted by your Grandma or in a movie (like the scene with Linus from A Charlie Brown Christmas).

 In the 1970s Bible scholars wrote (and continue to write) newer versions that take into account modern English language and better tools for understanding the original Hebrew, Greek and Aramaic texts.
 You can learn more about the history of the Bible translation into English here.

 There are many opinions on what version of the Bible is best.

-Overall I like the New International Version and it is probably my favorite Bible version for reading and Bible study.
+Overall, I read most often from the New International Version and it is probably my favorite Bible version for reading and Bible study.
 I also really like to use the English Standard Version.
 Both are reliable and easy to read and follow the original text closely in translation.